mosceo/learn-go/README.md

 Guide to Learn Go
 =================

 To learn Golang using the "official" book by Donovan and Kernighan *is hard*.
-A better approach is to begin with simpler resources.
+There are better ways.

 Basic
 -----